avolution-dream/gen-story/README.md

 Everything will read the information from the `defaults` configuration in `config.yaml` unless specified otherwise using the `--configs` flag.

-Currently, the system was mainly tested with LLaMA2-7B-Chat and ChatGPT, with the default options given; several other options are supported but not as heavily tested.
+Currently, the system was mainly tested with `LLaMA2-Chat`, `vicuna`, `mpt-chat` (crappy) and ChatGPT, with the default options given; several other options are supported but not as heavily tested.
 When changing the model, the `server_type` and `prompt_format` may also be changed as needed.

 By default we use VLLM to serve models.
 Start the server(s) for the models you're using (this will start them in the background).